HumaIlyas/Project-5-Mildew-detection-leaves-images-identification/README.md

 # Data Analysis and Machine Learning Libraries

-- Main list of the libraries used in the project and some examples of how these libraries were used.
+Main list of the libraries used in the project of Image Identification and some examples of how these libraries were used is provided below.
 * numpy
 * pandas
 * matplotlib